syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img6.png" Caption="Chart"%}

-Refer [Legend](Legend.html) section to know more about how to position legend and customize its appearance.
+Refer to the [Legend](Legend.html) section to know more about how to position legend and customize its appearance.

 ## Enable Tooltip

-Tooltip is useful at situations when you cannot display information to the user using [Data Labels](data-markers.html#adding-labels) due to space constraints.
-You can enable tooltip by enabling *visible* option of **tooltip** in the specific series.
+Tooltip is useful at situations when you cannot display information by using the [Data Labels](data-markers.html#adding-labels) due to space constraints.
+You can enable tooltip by enabling the *visible* option of **tooltip** in the specific series.

-The following code illustrates this,
+The following code example illustrates this,

 {% highlight js %}